 Reed McLeod earned his B.A. in Political Science and Anthropology from Indiana University, Bloomington.
 Now, as a student at William & Mary Law School, Reed is particularly interested in studying how cutting-edge technology poses novel legal issues for national security, cybersecurity, and domestic policing.
 When not studying, Reed enjoys playing guitar and hiking Virginia’s many recreational trails.

-Cynthia Meng is a 2017 graduate of the University of Washington with a B.A. in History and Political Science.
+Avery Meng is a 2017 graduate of the University of Washington with a B.A. in History and Political Science.
 Prior to law school, she worked in the Washington State Legislature, learning about public policies and governance.
 She was also a contract specialist in an insurance company and loves contract law.
-Outside of law school, Cynthia enjoys backpacking, getting to know people from different cultures, and tasting all types of food.
+Outside of law school, Avery enjoys backpacking, getting to know people from different cultures, and tasting all types of food.
 She is a fan of standup comedies, sci-fi, and tennis.

 Mike Papakonstantinou is a J.D. candidate in the Class of 2023 at William & Mary Law School.
 He received a B.S. in engineering science and minors in computer science and engineering management from Vanderbilt University in 2014.
 He then received a Master of Engineering Management at Duke University in 2016, specializing in technology management and commercialization.
 Upon graduating, Mike worked at Hanesbrands as a project manager, program manager, and product owner.
 His initiatives focused on applying technology solutions to automate and optimize processes.
 Before enrolling at William & Mary Law, he passed the Patent Bar.
 Mike enjoys spending time with his family, following the NBA, and learning about cars.